ont/ergo/README.md

 * simple config based on regexps

 ## Configuration
 The main idea of this proxy is proxying http traffic to different backends based on URL.
 It is very similar to plain reverse proxy but in additional to that ergo can be used as usual http-proxy for browser.

 Example ergo config for independent frontend (`localhost:8080`) and backend api (`localhost:7777`) which are implemented as separate projects can be as follows:
 ```
 some-site.local/api --> localhost:7777
-some-site.local --> localhost:8080
+some-site.local --> localhost:8080 as www.real-name.com
 ```

 For browser configured to use http proxy `localhost:2000` (`2000` is default ergo's listen port) we can access this URL's:
-1. `http://some-site.local/some/url` which will be internally redirected by ergo to `http://localhost:8080/some/url`
+1. `http://some-site.local/some/url` ergo will send request to `http://localhost:8080/some/url` with `Host: www.real-name.com` header.
-2. `http://some-site.local/api/some/url` which will be redirected to `http://localhost:7777/api/some/url`
+2. `http://some-site.local/api/some/url` ergo will send request to `http://localhost:7777/api/some/url`

 **NOTE:** order of rules in config important!
 Each regexp will be searched in request URL and first matched rule will be used!

 For real-world usage consider to use smart-proxy-selector plugins for your browser (such as FoxyProxy, SwitchyOmega, friGate etc.) Configure ergo proxy usage only for your local dev domains (such as `*.local`, `*.test` etc.)

 **NOTE:** don't use `*.dev` domain due to browsers builtin HSTS rules ([read more here](https://stackoverflow.com/a/47768411)).

 ## Motivation
 I want easy-configurable regexp-based proxy which can be configured to merge different microservices at different entry-points